NyeinChan85/stc510/Module 4/Readme.md

 ### Description

-This project contains the Python script that, when executed, detects any mentions of a particular keyword on Mastodon, Twitter, Gab, Parler, Truth Social, Telegram, or MeWe, or similar, and stores these to a report.
+This project contains a Python script that, when executed, detects any mentions of a particular keyword on Mastodon, Twitter, Gab, Parler, Truth Social, Telegram, or MeWe, or similar, and stores these to a report.

 In this project, Selenium is utilized to access the "Craigslist - New York" website("https://newyork.craigslist.org/") .
 The functionalities of Selenium, BeautifulSoup, and Chrome WebDriver are used to locate appropriate titles/posts related to the keyword "jobs."
 The results, an available list of job categories found on the site, are generated as a CSV file named "job_catagories_list.csv".